+44 (0)113 343 4761

 - B.A., Anglo-Saxon, Norse and Celtic, Cambridge University: 1997-2000.

 I work mainly on Anglo-Saxon England and medieval Iceland, but my research and publications often extend across the British Isles and the Nordic world; and my research on Iceland reaches down to the present day.
-My current research investigates three main areas:
+My current research investigates four main areas:

 - Medieval Icelandic romance: its cultural meanings, and its long life through the early modern period to the present day.